 If you do not receive the email after waiting for a few hours, please contact me by using menu “Support” – “Contact” at the top of this page.

 Restriction of the English Version

 The English version of the TuneBrowser is translated from Japanese.
 Almost (and important) user interface elements including parameter explanations are translated to English.
-Sorry, but help file contents are Japanese only (Maybe, help file contents is not important for normal use).
+Sorry, but help file contents are Japanese only (Maybe, help file contents are not important for normal use).